 Your uterus will change in shape this week but will still be about the size of a tennis ball.
-Light cramping may be felt.

 With your body pumping more blood around your body, including to the kidneys, you may experience a greater need to urinate more regularly.
-And your body temperate may have risen a little, making you feel hotter.
+And your body temperature may have risen a little, making you feel hotter.